Lee Child

 - 1 book in the Mysterious Profiles Series

-- 1 book in the The MatchUp Collection Series
+- 1 book in The MatchUp Collection Series